rstudio/visual-markdown-editing/docs/markdown.md

 ### Footnotes

 Visual mode writes markdown footnotes using numeric identifiers (as opposed to inline or using labels).
-As a result, bookdown projects should add the `pandoc_file_scope` option to their `_bookdown.yml` config file (this in turn ensures that pandoc correctly handles duplciate footnote identifiers [across files](https://pandoc.org/MANUAL.html#option--file-scope)).
+As a result, bookdown projects should add the `pandoc_file_scope` option to their `_bookdown.yml` config file (this in turn ensures that pandoc correctly handles duplicate footnote identifiers [across files](https://pandoc.org/MANUAL.html#option--file-scope)).

 Here's an example of a `_bookdown.yml` file that includes this option: